 Rock shoes: A shoe that has a flat sole and is not sized uncomfortably tight will be the best choice for a variety of climbs.

 Please book as early as practical to avoid disappointment.
-A 35% deposit (including GST) is required at time of booking.
-Final payment is due eight weeks before the start of the program.
+A 35% deposit (including GST) is required at the time of booking.
+The final payment is due eight weeks before the start of the program.